pughlab/MEDIPIPE/README.md

 	```

 4) Test run
-	> **IMPORTANT**: sub envs will be created during the test run.
+	> **IMPORTANT**: extra environments will be created during the test run.
 Again, make sure you have internet!!.

 	```bash
 	$ conda activate MEDIPIPE